Update istio-deploy-ingress.md#204

 One of my customers was trying to provision istio ingress gateway in a custom subnet, but the annotations kept getting overwritten.
 They spent nearly two hours troubleshooting the issue before I stepped in and resolved it by updating the configuration using

-, but those changes didn’t persist and were overwritten by the controller.
+kubectl apply, which worked successfully.
+The customer initially attempted to modify the annotations usingK9sandkubectl edit, but those changes didn’t persist and were overwritten by the controller.
 Based on their experience, they suggested that the documentation should explicitly call out this behavior to help others avoid similar confusion.